Entelodontidae: Intraspecific behavior

 The jaw structure and estimated musculature hold numerous lines of evidence indicating that entelodonts could open their mouths unusually wide.
 This trait may have been useful in hunting or feeding on carrion, but similar adaptations have also been linked to competitive behaviors in herbivores.
-Hippos, a related group with similar adaptations, are aggressive herbivores which can open their jaws up to 150 degrees and display enlarged canines in order to intimidate rivals.
+Hippos, a related group with similar adaptations, are aggressive herbivores that can open their jaws up to 150 degrees and display enlarged canines in order to intimidate rivals.
 Male hippos engage in head-to-head "yawning" and jaw-wrestling contests, while females attack by approaching from the side and slamming their head into the opponent's body.
 The wide gape and low skulls of entelodonts would have assisted biting competitions, which are supported by fossil evidence.
 Large bite marks, including healed punctures, are common on skulls of various American entelodonts.
 These wounds are concentrated above the sinuses, and are only found on adult specimens.
-One could easily draws comparisons between these bite marks and the wide range of intraspecific competition over mates or territories in modern artiodactyls.
+One could easily draw comparisons between these bite marks and the wide range of intraspecific competition over mates or territories in modern artiodactyls.
 Snout biting in particular is a common competitive behavior among male camels, another group of "primitive" artiodactyls.
 Ribcage injuries have been attributed to intraspecies aggression in Archaeotherium.
 One possible function for the anterior tubercles is as a support for toughened skin, which would have acted as a buffer or display feature during competitive behavior.